We have full accreditation from the UK Clinical Research Collaboration (UKCRC).

 - effective dissemination of research findings.

-- Statistical methodology, monitoring and health economics
+- Trials and statistical methodology, monitoring and health economics

 Our team of statisticians and health economists are specialists in: